Cancer Center in Anchorage, Alaska

 Our imaging services earned the American College of Radiologists' recognition for their expertise in using CT scans, MRIs, nuclear medicine, stereotactic breast biopsy and ultrasound procedures for effective cancer diagnoses.

-Cancer treatment options we offer
+Cancer services and treatments we offer

 We determine a cancer diagnosis with lab testing and image screening.
 Detecting cancer early allows doctors to start treatment sooner and in many cases stop the progress of cancer.
 Our diagnostic lab testing is done at our hospital.